KalpeshPatel06/FreelanceHub/README.md

 - CSRF disabled for stateless REST API
 - All sensitive configuration read from environment variables — no hardcoded secrets
 - `.env` and `.pem` files excluded from Git via `.gitignore`

 ---

-## 📄 License

-MIT License — free to use, modify, and distribute for any purpose.

----